discoproject/disco/doc/py/homedisco.rst

 Note that the format of result files that are produced by the map task depends whether the map is used alone or whether it is followed by reduce.
-Thus if you want to read outputs of the map task with :func:`disco.core.result_iterator`, you must not specify *reduce* in :meth:`homedisco.HomeDisco.job`.
+Thus if you want to read outputs of the map task with :func:`disco.core.result_iterator`, you must not specify *reduce* in :meth:`homedisco.HomeDisco.new_job`.
 However, if your map task is followed by reduce, as in the above example, you should specify the parameter *reduce* as usual.

 Module contents
 ---------------